How Old Is Your House? 11 Ways to Check Your Home’s Age

 10. Use a paid service like neighborwho.com

 Using a paid service such as neighborwho.com and checkpeople.com can assist you if you can’t find the information elsewhere.
-Both websites offer a five-day trial for a nominal fee but if you don’t cancel during the trial period, you’ll be charged a higher amount.
+Both websites offer a five-day trial for a nominal fee, but if you don’t cancel during the trial period, you’ll be charged a higher amount.

-Alternatively, an ad-supported resource website that may be helpful is tracemyhouse.com.
-In addition, FamilySearch.org is a free option that often has access to historical data for properties.
-Also, census.gov is another website where you can search various records to find older demographic information.
+Alternatively, a helpful ad-supported resource website is tracemyhouse.com.
+In addition, FamilySearch.org is a free option that often provides access to historical property data.

 11. Ask a local real estate agent